MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

 ## How to uninstall 9.2.1

-1. On root@, uninstall Microsoft R Open (MRO) and remove any dependent packages used only by MRO.
-Most R packages are uninstalled with MRO, including microsoft-mlserver-packages-r.
+1. On root@, uninstall Microsoft R Open (MRO) first.
+This action removes any dependent packages used only by MRO, which includes packages like microsoft-mlserver-packages-r.

   + On RHEL: `yum erase microsoft-r-open-mro-3.4.1`
   + On Ubuntu: `apt-get purge microsoft-r-open-mro-3.4.1`